Authentique - Épicerie & Bar

 Modest, fixed mark-ups on a large list of wines to drink-in

-Interior design by Stuart Taylor (Rum Kitchen, Senior Ceviche) sees pine tables crafted by prisoners met by characterful “old school chairs from a guy in Belgium,” says Bal.
-Resourcefully, diffusing gently, light bulbs are wrapped in tissue which previously cossetted high-end bottles.
-Propped on a bookcase jammed with vinyl records, a fish tank in a retro TV has moving wallpaper of circling sharks.
-Embellished by a local graffiti artist who left a stained glass portrait of the founders as a surprise gift, the terrace is an unexpected haven.
+Interior design by Stuart Taylor (Rum Kitchen, Senior Ceviche) sees pine tables made by rehabilitating prisoners met by characterful “old school chairs from a guy in Belgium,” says Bal.
+Resourcefully, gently diffusing light bulbs are wrapped in tissue which previously cossetted high-end bottles.
+Embellished by a local graffiti artist who left a stained glass portrait of the founders as a gift, the terrace is an unexpected haven.

 By Douglas Blyde.